ADIL-Ayoub/album-song-microservice/README.md

 -> Album service: A simple API that manage albums and communicate with song service using OpenFeign

-This project use also Zipkin and Micrometer for the distributing trace system feature, and Resilience4j for circuit breaking feature
+This project use also Zipkin and Micrometer for the distributed tracing system feature, and Resilience4j for circuit breaking feature